grawang7/cs184a-final-project/project/README.md

 ### About our project

-project.ipynb is a Jupyter notebook that can be run directly and demonstrates our project, containing the entirety of our project and models' code and output.
-(Model training takes more than 1 minute.
-To run notebook in 1 minute, please do not train models.
-(Example output is illustrated.))
+project.ipynb is a Jupyter notebook that can be run directly and demonstrates our project.

+cs184a-project.ipynb is a Jupyter notebook that contains the entirety of our project and models' code and output.
+It is the basis for our final report.

-project.html is project.ipynb exported as HTML, showing the outputs of all cells in the notebook.
+project.html is cs184a-project.ipynb exported as HTML, showing the outputs of all cells in the notebook.

-archive.zip contains the dataset needed to run our project.ipynb (without zipping, data files would exceed size limit).
-The first code cell in project.ipynb will extract the data files into a folder called dataset so they can be accessed and used.
+archive.zip contains the dataset needed to run our project.ipynb and cs184a-project.ipynb.
+The first code cell in project.ipynb (and cs184a-project.ipynb) will extract the data files into a folder called dataset so they can be accessed and used.

 src/ is a directory that contains all the individual code for Python that our team wrote/adapted.
 These scripts and modules are not called by the project.ipynb notebook.
-(Scripts and modules consist of code that is in project.ipynb, just extracted/separated/modularized into individual files.)
+(Scripts and modules consist of code that is in cs184a-project.ipynb, just extracted/separated/modularized into individual files.)

 src/data.py is our code for extracting the dataset from archive.zip, importing Python libraries and packages used in our project, and augmenting, visualizing, and exploring the data.